ZhengGuo-1/cse15l-lab-reports/fun.md

 1. Share an example of using the command with no arguments.
 ![image](截屏2023-10-03 下午3.44.51.png)
 * working directory:/home/lecture1
-* what I got:Hello.java  messages  README appear in the terminal when I run the ls command
+* what I got:after ls with no argument is called, three names Hello.java, messages and README appear in the terminal in the next line
 * why I got this:the reason why these three name appear in the terminal is because ls command shows the name of files and folders in the current directory
 * whether the output is an errer: not an error
 2. Share an exmaple of using the command with a path to a directory as an argument.
 ![image](截屏2023-10-03 下午3.54.32.png)
 * working directory:/home/lecture1
-* what I got:Hello.java  messages  README appear in the terminal when I run the ls command
+* what I got:after ls with argument /home/lecture1 is called, three names Hello.java,messages and README appear in the terminal in the next line
 * why I got this:the reason why these three name appear in the terminal is because ls command shows the name of files and folders in the directory passed by the argument
 * whether the output is an errer: not an error
 3. Share an example of using the command with a path to a file as an argument.
 ![image](截屏2023-10-03 下午4.02.23.png)
 * working directory:/home/lecture1
-* what I got:/home/lecture1/Hello.java appear in the terminal when I run the ls command
+* what I got:after ls with argument /home/lecture1/Hello.java is called, /home/lecture1/Hello.java is called appear in the terminal in the next line
-* why I got this:the reason why /home/lecture1/Hello.java is gotten is because when the argument is the path to a file ls cannot show the information inside a file.
-Therefore, the output in the terminal is the same as what I type in the terminal
+* why I got this:the reason why /home/lecture1/Hello.java is gotten is because ls command is used to list the contents of a directory, and when a specific file path is provided to it, it confirms the existence of that file.
-* whether the output is an errer: This is an error, because ls only work correctly when there is no argument or a argument with a path to a directory.
+* whether the output is an errer: not an error

 ---
 ## cd
 1. Share an example of using the command with no arguments.
 ![image](截屏2023-10-08 上午11.40.13.png)
 * working directory:/home/lecture1
-* what I got:when cd is called the working directory secified before the $ is user@sahara ~/lecture1, after cd is called, the working directory secified before the $ becomes user@sahara ~
+* what I got:when cd with no argument is called the working directory secified before the $ changes from user@sahara ~/lecture1 to user@sahara ~
 * why I got this:the reason why there is a change before the $ is because cd with no argument will change the directory to the home directory.
 * whether the output is an errer: not an error
 2. Share an exmaple of using the command with a path to a directory as an argument.